 Its focus is rather on millennials, and it was founded in 1999 as viva.com.

 The monthly website traffic is 9,780,000.

-I also requested the inventory size from the provider without a response yet.
+I also requested the inventory size from the provider without response yet.

-This one is also a quite well known rental property marketplace specialized in vacation rentals.
+This one is also a quite well-known rental property marketplace specializing in vacation rentals.

 Its specialty is to help property owners or people with access to a property who Airbnb calls “hosts” to share their places with “guests”.

 Airbnb’s monthly traffic volume is 58,340,000 and the overall inventory size is 4,400,000.